Comparison Preset

 Strengths

-- +Features an event-driven core for scalable multi-agent AI systems and workflows.
+- +Offers an event-driven core for building scalable multi-agent AI systems and workflows.

-- +Agnostic to tool sources, allowing integration from MCP servers, LangChain, or Hugging Face Spaces.
+- +Is tool-agnostic, allowing integration with tools from MCP servers, LangChain, or other Hugging Face Spaces.

 Weaknesses